Chinokoo/task-flutter-frontend/README.md

 - press on the task

 <img src="assets/delete task.png" width="300" alt="delete task" />

-  [Insert API documentation for task creation, reading, updating, and deletion] Contributing
+  ## Contributing

-  Contributions are welcome!
+- Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.

 ## License